The Phantom Memory

 You can’t blame them.
 It’s probably one of the most catchy songs on the list.
 You really do want to do push-ups to exhaustion when you hear it.

-Pro PUA Tip: NA and AA meetings are where you can find a lot of vulnerable young women (and not-so-young women) that you can talk into doing filthy stuff.
+A Cautionary Note To Female Recovering Addicts: NA and AA meetings are where scumbags go to prey on vulnerable young women (and not-so-young women) that scumbags talk into doing filthy stuff.
 Even without drugs.
+Don’t fall for it, sister.
 Thank me later.

 “Nothing’s Going To Stop Us Now”, Starship — Mannequin (1987)